 Two species of cottonwood trees, the narrowleaf cottonwood and plains cottonwood, are not only abundant throughout Denver, but also a sight to behold.
 These majestic trees can tower as high as 60 feet high, and the female trees are well-know for releasing their cottony “snow” in the springtime (which also happens to be a source of great annoyance for many allergy sufferers)!
-The following profile of the cottonwood tree from Landscaping with Native Trees – a fantastic resource for extensive tree descriptions – contains just about everything you ever wanted to know about one of America’s most beloved species!
+The following profile of the cottonwood tree from Landscaping with Native Trees – a fantastic tree care resource on the topic of various tree descriptions – contains just about everything you ever wanted to know about one of America’s most beloved species!
 Read on and enjoy…

 “Cottonwood” is a name that means different things to different people.
 Cottonwoods of various species and varieties are found almost throughout North America, and all look and behave very much alike.
 They are rugged, water-seeking trees that grow faster and larger than nearly of their associates in any region of the continent.
 But they are also weak and very prone to damage and decay, and female trees release a summer snow of cottony seeds that become entangled in window screens from the Atlantic to the Pacific.